Thermostatic Mixing Valves (TMVs)

 Thermostatic Mixing Valves: Keeping the Vulnerable Safe

-We work closely with many of the leading commercial plumbing manufacturers to sell safe and reliable thermostatic mixing valves, designed to last and keep users safe from scalding.
-Suppliers include Bristan, Franke, Delabie and Inta among others.
+We work closely with many of the leading commercial plumbing manufacturers to sell safe and reliable thermostatic mixing valves designed to last and keep users safe from scalding.
+Suppliers include Bristan, Franke, Delabie, and Inta.
 All values are delivered from our UK stock and available within 48 hours.
-Available with manufacturers warranties.
+Available with manufacturer warranties.

 Many common questions and general advice on commercial taps and TMVs can be found by reading our blog.
 Of particular relevance is the questions and information on Washroom Taps.